 - a.
-Bachelor of Business Administration (Honors) Degree - b.
-Bachelor of Commerce (Honors) Degree - c.
-Bachelor of Science in Management and Information Technology (General) Degree
+Bachelor of Business Administration Honours (04 Years) - b.
+Bachelor of Commerce Honours (04 Years) - c.
+Bachelor of Science in Management and Information Technology (03 Years)

-The faculty offers a general degree programme of 3 academic years duration and special degree programme of 4 academic years duration.
+The faculty offers a general degree programme of 3 academic years duration and honours degree programme of 4 academic years duration.

 The study programme is based on the semester system and an academic year comprises 2 semesters.
 A semester consists of 15 weeks of academic activities.
-Thus, a three year General Degree programme will consist of six semesters of study and Special Degree programme will consist of eight semesters of study.
+Thus, a three year General Degree programme will consist of six semesters of study and Honours Degree programme will consist of eight semesters of study.
 The academic calendar of a semester is usually as follows.